hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <table border=1> <col style="width:50%"><col style="width:50%"><tr><td>

+ Thank you all for being here today.
+It’s an exciting time to be part of the TensorflowJS community, and I’m thrilled to be on this journey with you.
+Let’s keep pushing the limits of what’s possible!

 It is exciting to be part of the TensorflowJS community that has so much potential for the future of ML on Edge Devices.

 Thank you, by Jeremy Ellis<br><br>